shayeree96/Adversial-Attacks-on-densely-fused-point-clouds-for-6D-Pose-Estimation/README.md

 ## Adversarial Attacks

 ### Definition
-**Adversarial attacks** An adversarial attack creates an example that compromises a victim network’s behavior at the attacker’s will.
+**Adversarial attacks:** An adversarial attack creates an example that compromises a victim network’s behavior at the attacker’s will.
 Crafting an adversarial example is typically cast as an optimization problem, with an adversarial loss on the network’s output, along with a regularization term on the distortion of the input.
 Adversarial attacks have been thoroughly studied for 2D image classifiers and lately have been expanded to 3D point clouds.
 Adversarial attacks on 3D point clouds can be of the type such as: shifting certain points on the point cloud by a small distance, add new points at random locations, removing some points.
 Several works have shown that this is an efficient strategy to misclassify an element even though the changes in the point cloud are very minute and imperceptible to the human eye.
 The following shows an example of adversarial attacks on both 2D and 3D data: